woolium-dev/crosspoint-reader-apps-mtg-card-app/README.md

 Go to the Crosspoint Web installer: [Web Flasher](https://crosspointreader.com/#flash-tools)

-Select your device (only Xteink X3/X4 are supported)
+Select your device (only Xteink X3/X4 are supported) (X4 support not yet confirmed but *should* work)

 Click "custom .bin" and upload your .bin file that you just downloaded, and click Flash.